 A Lush Green Lawn Safe for Kids and Pets

 The Cumberland County Soil & Water District has a website page on YardScaping that includes a list of recommended companies to use to help maintain your lawn or garden without using dangerous and unnecessary pesticides.

-The YardScaping Gardens at Back Cove are a model project of beautiful, sustainable garden landscaping and community cooperation.
-Hosted by the Board of Pesticides Control, this website provides information about creating a garden that enhances water quality; is safe for people, pets, and wildlife; and will save you time and money.
+The YardScaping Gardens at Back Cove are a model project of beautiful, sustainable garden landscaping and community cooperation developed as a demonstration garden that enhances water quality and is safe for people, pets, and wildlife.

 Understanding Native Bees